kalyan659/Check-Details-Extraction/README.md

 Image and PDF Support: Accepts both image and PDF formats as input.
 Tesseract OCR Integration: Employs Tesseract OCR engine for accurate text recognition.
-Data Extraction: Extracts key details such as check number, date, amount, and payee name.
+Data Extraction: Extracts key details such as check number, date and amount.
 CSV File Generation: Organizes extracted data into a CSV file for further processing.
 GUI Interface: Provides a visual interface to display extracted data.
+## Install Required Libraries
+Use the requirements.txt file to install required libraries.
 ## Run this Script
 python check simple_gui.py